performance is astonishing…”

 Call of Cthulhu, is being adapted into an audio

-you'll want a download for sure!
-Hopefully this should
+show, you'll want a download for sure!
+Hopefully this

-be ready in the new year so stay tuned Cthulhu lovers!
+should be ready in the new year so stay tuned Cthulhu

-building week at a Hertfordshire school for their upcoming
+and building week at a Hertfordshire school for their

-formal set design work Mike does now but he still likes
+is the only formal set design work Mike does now but

-to keep his hand in once a year to try to encourage a
+he still likes to keep his hand in once a year to try

 on (a) Set